-- Roll and/or offset adjustments after LTS placement: Adjustments to roll and/or pointing to optimally place a target on the detector given the observation date must now be specified on the CPS forms.
-Observations constrained in this way are difficult to schedule and will incur a higher RC - TOO Follow-ups UPDATED FEBRUARY 2020: From Cycle 22, all TOO follow-up observations (observations following an initial trigger observation) will be classified as a half trigger for the purposes of counting triggers at the peer review see Section 4.6 for more details. - TOO Response Times UPDATED FEBRUARY 2020: TOO response times and the number of available triggers within each response category have changed.
-Please see Table 6. - High Ecliptic Latitude Targets: Targets at high ecliptic latitude (> 55 degrees) heat the Aspect Camera Assembly and are always at a thermally unfavorable pitch angle.
+- Observing Preferences: Prior to Cycle 22, observing preferences (e.g. time windows, roll angles etc) were allowed to enhance the science return of proposed observations.
+Due to the increasing complexity of keeping the spacecraft within acceptable thermal limits, preferences will not be accepted in Cycle 22 and beyond.
+Coordination with ground-based observatories must now be entered as a constraint. - Roll and/or offset adjustments after LTS placement: Some proposers ask to adjust the roll and/or pointing of an observation once the observation is placed in the Long Term Schedule and the nominal roll angle known.
+This request is frequently made to ensure an extended target is optimally positioned on the detectors.
+From Cycle 22, these requests must be specified on the CPS forms.
+Observations constrained in this way will incur a higher RC (or a constraint if RC are not implemented). - TOO Follow-ups: From Cycle 22, all TOO follow-up observations (observations following an initial trigger observation) will count as TOOs for the purposes of counting triggers at the peer review see Section 4.6 for more details. - TOO Response Times: TOO response times and the number of available triggers within each response category have changed.
+Please see Table 6.
+The total number of triggers (all response categories) has not changed. - High Ecliptic Latitude Targets: Targets at high ecliptic latitude (> 55 degrees) heat the Aspect Camera Assembly and are always at a thermally unfavorable pitch angle.
 A maximum of 2.5 Ms of observing time on targets situated above 55 deg or below -55 deg ecliptic latitude will be available at the Cycle 22 peer review.
-In addition, high ecliptic latitude targets will incur a higher RC than targets at lower latitudes.
 Proposers are encouraged to favor low ecliptic latitude objects unless key science goals require high latitude targets.
-See Section 4.5 for details. - Slew Tax and slew tax for grid surveys, NEW IN FEBRUARY 2020: In previous Cycles the slew tax has been 1.5 ks for each 90 ks of observing time (e.g. a 100 ks observation is considered to be 90+10 for the purposes of assessing slew tax).
-Going forward the slew tax will be based on 30 ks segments (Section 9.1.1).
-This new formula also applies to grid surveys (Section 9.1.2)
+See Section 4.5 for details.